powa-team/powa/docs/quickstart.rst

-This script will ask for your super user password, provided the sudo command is available, and install powa, pg_qualstats and pg_stat_kcache for you.
+This script will ask for your super user password, provided the sudo command is available, and install powa, pg_qualstats, pg_stat_kcache and pg_wait_sampling for you.

 .. warning::

-  This script is not intended to be run on a production server, as it will install the development version of each extension and not the latest stable release.
-It has been removed since the 2.0.1 release of PoWA.
+  This script is not intended to be run on a production server, as it compiles all the extensions.
+You should prefer to install packages on your production servers.

 Once done, you should modify your PostgreSQL configuration as mentioned by the